HoffsMH/concrete-crm/README.md

 # concrete-crm

-at the very least we can be sure that everything is a form right?
+- at the very least we can be sure that everything is a form right?

-why do namespaces typically begin with `org.`?
+- why do namespaces typically begin with `org.`?

-the name for the type of data structure that `'hello-world` evaluates to is "symbol" `'map`
+- the name for the type of data structure that `'hello-world` evaluates to is "symbol"

-but the name for the type of data structure that `'(hello-world)` evaluates to is "list"? in this case a list with a symbol in it
+- but the name for the type of data structure that `'(hello-world)` evaluates to is "list"? in this case a list with a symbol in it

-The mechanism at play in both is "quoting"
+- The mechanism at play in both is "quoting"

-putting a symbol down on a .clj file results in evaluation of that symbol which starts a  symbol resolution
+- putting a symbol down on a .clj file results in evaluation of that symbol which starts a symbol resolution

-symbol -> variable (Example #'symbol) -> value
+  - symbol -> variable (Example #'symbol) -> value

-why is the middle phase needed?
+  - why is the middle phase needed?

 ### I Have it serving some Text!
-but why does all the stuff I learned from https://www.braveclojure.com/organization/#Anchor not seem to matter.
+- but why does all the stuff I learned from https://www.braveclojure.com/organization/#Anchor not seem to matter.
 In the end I had to use `(:use org.httpkit.server)` within the `ns` in order to get access to `run-server`

-`(use org.httpkit.server)` didn't work!
+  - for instance`(use org.httpkit.server)` didn't work!

-JK forgot to quote the symbol :D looks like quoted outside of ns macro, unquoted otherwise
+  - JK forgot to quote the symbol :D looks like quoted outside of ns macro, unquoted otherwise

-how could this basically empty app be tested? not sure how to test `server`
+- how could this basically empty app be tested? not sure how to test `run-server`

-soo use is a combination of require and refer?
+- soo use is a combination of require and refer?
-Looks like yes
+Looks like yes.

-Why underscores for file names?
+- Why underscores for file names?
 Can't seem to find an answer on why instead of dashes since everything else seems to be dashes

 ### Lets get some routes